 Landscaping is required and is a condition of ARC approval.
-Front yards and side yards along public Rights of Way and pedestrian easements shall be landscaped as required elsewhere herein.
+Front yards and side yards along public rights of way and pedestrian easements shall be fully landscaped as required elsewhere herein.
+Native plants are preferred and encouraged, along with xeriscape design.
+Grass is allowed in front of the home but not required, provided it is proportionate to the overall landscape design.